brendanaw.com is my website and blog launched back in December 2022 dedicated to helping others build a creator business with writing.

-Unfortunately, I was still feeling unfulfilled, and the income wasn’t great.
+Unfortunately, I still felt unfulfilled and the income wasn’t great.

-The occasional profits from my stock investing and gaming were the only things giving me marginal hits of dopamine to keep me going.
+The occasional profits from my stock investing and gaming were the only things giving me marginal dopamine hits to keep me going.

 However, looking back, I was fronting.

-And gaming was just a way for me to escape the crushing effects of reality, in a virtual black box where it was the only place I saw constant progression.
+Gaming was just a way for me to escape the crushing effects of reality in a virtual black box where it was the only place I saw constant progression.

 I suffered from Imposter Syndrome and wasn’t in a good place.

 It was time to get a proper paying job.